mzdyb/network-configuration-as-code/README.md

 - Syntax: defined in Jinja2 templates in _templates_ folder

 #### Resource Module approach:
-- Data: stored in _config_vars_ folders and based on data structures defined by modules
+- Data: stored in _config_vars_ folders and based on data structures defined by Resource modules
 - Syntax: handled automatically by Ansible modules

 ### Github Actions
-By using webhook GitHub Actions workflow provides automated deployment of network configurations to devices via Ansible Automation Platform (AAP).
-It detects which configuration module is used and triggers the appropriate Workflow Job Template on AAP based on which folder contains the changes:
+GitHub Actions workflow provides automated deployment of network configurations to devices via Ansible Automation Platform (AAP).
+It detects which configuration module is used and by using webhooks triggers the appropriate Workflow Job Template on AAP based on which folder contains the changes:

 - `configs/**/config_module/**`
 - `configs/**/resource_modules/**`